dymmond/lilya/docs/en/docs/contrib/security/advanced/basic-auth.md

 These step by step guides were inspired by **FastAPI** great work of providing simple and yet effective examples for everyone to understand.

-Esmerald adopts a different implementation internally but with the same purposes as any other framework to achieve that.
+Lilya adopts a different implementation internally but with the same purposes as any other framework to achieve that.